KD-physics/Squishy-Particle-Simulator/README.md

 - **Area elasticity** – quadratic penalty for deviations from their preferred area.
 - **Bending elasticity** – quadratic penalty for changes in the angle between adjacent perimeter segments.
 - **Repulsive contacts** – pairwise overlap forces to prevent interpenetration.
+- **Walls** - Walls are modeled as line segements and arcs with repulsive interactions.
+They can be placed anywhere and assigned a trajectory.

 ---